 Meanwhile, the show will also see the long-awaited return of Tim Roth’s Abomination, last seen over a decade ago in 2008’s The Incredible Hulk, where he faced off against Edward Norton’s incarnation of the monstrous superhero.

-Meanwhile, Kat Coiro will direct several episodes and serve as an executive producer, coming from a background in comedy work on It’s Always Sunny in Philadelphia, Modern Family and Netflix’s Dead to Me.
+Behind the camera, Kat Coiro will direct several episodes and serve as executive producer, coming from a background in comedy work on It’s Always Sunny in Philadelphia, Modern Family and Netflix’s Dead to Me.